f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

    |image104|

 ..
-NOTE::The values vor sw version, CPU count and obviously base MAC address
-         change from environment to environment.
+NOTE:: It is normal for the values of Software Version, CPU Count and Base MAC Address be different than the screenshot(s).

 In this lab, we demonstrated running a simple Imperative Workflow using the Postman Collection Runner.
 In subsequent labs, we will expand on this simple